-Very Fine condition; a few minor bumps and scrapes.
+Fine condition; part of the top lip missing; a few minor bumps and scrapes.

 Provenance: From a collection of a North London gentleman, latterly with a London gallery.